Skip to content

 Terminal window

 2. Create the EFI System Partition.
-Type n for a new partition.
+Type n for a new partition, then p for primary partition.
 Accept the default partition number (1) and default first sector.
 For the last sector, type +300M.
-When prompted for the hex code, enter ef00 (EFI System Partition).
+After that type t, select partition 1, and set the hex code to uefi or ef (EFI System Partition).

 3. Create the swap partition.
-Type n again.
+Type n again, then p for primary partition.
 Accept defaults for partition number (2) and first sector.
 For the last sector, type +400M.
-Hex code: 8200 (Linux swap).
+After that type t, select partition 2, and set the hex code to swap or 82 (Linux swap).

 4. Create the root partition.
 Type n again.
 Accept all defaults (partition 3, default first sector, default last sector to use all remaining space).
-Accept the default hex code 8300 (Linux filesystem).
+By default, fdisk sets the hex code to Linux filesystem (83), which is correct for the root partition, so you do not need to change it.

 5. Verify your work.
 Type p to print the partition table.
 You should see something like: